tomaallen/Synchrony_Detection-1/README.md

 ## Preparation
 ### Naming Constraint
-Naming of PCI videos should *include participant names and time point at the least* in order to select the best camera angle for each session.
+Naming of PCI videos should *include participant numbers and time point at the least* in order to select the best camera angle for each session.
 This is implemented in 3.0_CombinedHeadPose>combined_analysis.py.

 ### Specifying folder location
 Videos should be stored in a single flat folder.
 This can be achieved by using preprocess.py if needed.